AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/free-tier-staging/create-simple-scenario.md

    ![Map toggle](assets/map-toggle.png)
 1. Click the **[!UICONTROL Task ID]** field.

    A panel opens that allows you to select what to use as the ID of the task you want to convert to a project.
-The panel includes output from any previous modules.
-Because you selected ID as an output of the previous module, it is now available in the panel.
+Because you enabled mapping, the panel includes output from any previous modules.
+You selected ID as an output of the previous module, so it is now available in the panel.

    This panel is called the mapping panel.
 For more information on the mapping panel, see [Map information from one module to another](/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md).
 1. Select **ID** in the mapping panel.